The City Council tabled the Master Plan on November 20, 2024

-In June 2022, we kicked off a consultation process to inform and get ideas from residents about what their vision is for the future of the city.
-We are calling these ‘pre-consultations’ because we are using what we’ve learned to inform the drafting of the Master Plan, and to distinguish these activities from the later series which we will do after the document is drafted and presented to the public.
-The pre-consultation activities included online information sessions, an open house, a survey, a public hearing, and interactive workshops, and will continue with focus groups and stakeholder meetings until March 2023.
+In June 2022, we kicked off a consultation process on the Master Plan and Zoning By-laws to inform and get ideas from residents about what their vision is for the future of the city.
+We called these ‘pre-consultations’ because we are using what we’ve learned to inform the drafting of the Master Plan, and to distinguish these activities from the later series which we will do after the document is drafted and presented to the public.
+The pre-consultation activities included online information sessions, an open house, a survey, a public hearing, and interactive workshops, and continued with focus groups and stakeholder meetings to March 2023.
 This webpage is where resources will be shared and updates on the process provided.

 On the public consultations